TJ Friedl Preview, Player Props: Reds vs. Cubs

 TJ Friedl At The Plate

-- In 28.3% of his games this year, Friedl has had at least one RBI.
-He's picked up more than one in 8.8% and driven in three or more of his team's runs in five contests.
+- Friedl has picked up an RBI in 28.1% of his games this season, with more than one RBI in 8.8% of his games.
+He has also produced three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.